What is HRA?

 My landlord does not have PAN.
 How do I claim tax deduction on HRA?

 It is necessary to get PAN details of your employer to claim tax benefits on HRA.
-However,

-rent in order to avoid hassles at the time of filing return.
+take place on rent in order to avoid hassles at the time of filing return.